remarkjs/remark/doc/mdast.3.md

 **Notes**

-`File` exposes an interface compatible with Eslint's formatters.
-For example, to expose warnings using Eslint's `compact` formatter, execute the following:
+`File` exposes an interface compatible with ESLint's formatters.
+For example, to expose warnings using ESLint's `compact` formatter, execute the following:

 ```javascript
 var compact = require('eslint/lib/formatters/compact');